-Ms. , by counsel, requested an administrative due process hearing under the Individuals with Disabilities Education Improvement Act of 2004 ("IDEA 2004") as specified in her request for due process hearing dated , 2007, which is incorporated herein by this reference.
+Mr. and Mrs. , (by counsel/pro se) requested an administrative due process hearing under the Individuals with Disabilities Education Improvement Act of 2004 (as amended, the "IDEA") as specified in their request for due process hearing filed on , 20 , which is incorporated herein by this reference.